AdobeDocs/platform-learn.en/help/tutorial-dma-academy/3-identity-datasets-and-dule/3-identity-datasets-and-dule.md

-    **Note:** Even though the loyaltyId and cmrid fields appear in the same node, these two fields were created in different mixins (both custom mixins).
+    >[!NOTE] Even though the loyaltyId and cmrid fields appear in the same node, these two fields were created in different mixins (both custom mixins).

 16. Save your schema and you're ready to move on to the next section.